 When nothing else touches the electrified fence wire, the current travels along the wire and creates an open circuit, like the electricity flowing to a light switch that’s been turned off.
 When an animal touches the wire, the current flows through it to the ground, closing the circuit, like turning on the light switch.
 The electric pulse shocks the animal at the point of contact.
 The pain that the animal feels is short-lived and doesn’t cause physical injury.

 An electric fence conditions animals to avoid the fence.
-When they explore the unfamiliar fence, they may touch it with their nose or brush against it with their body.
+When they explore the unfamiliar fence, they may touch it with their nose or brush against it their body.
 If they experience a sufficient shock the first time, they’ll stay away afterward.
 To work properly, it must be configured and installed properly.

 Many gardeners incorporate one or more strands of electric fence into decorative garden fencing, for a couple of reasons.
 Substantial decorative fencing adds a greater sense of permanence along with the attractive appearance.
 More importantly, it makes the electric fence more easily visible to both people and pests.

 With electricity, current kills.
 That said, electric fences pulsate extremely low amps.
 The current they produce won’t kill a squirrel, much less an adult or child.
-The electric shock is painful, and will continue to hurt for a few minutes, but it doesn’t cause a burn or any other injury.
-If an adult, child, pet, or any other sentient being touches it while in contact with the ground, they will be shocked but not otherwise harmed.
+The electric shock is painful and will continue to hurt for a few minutes, but it doesn’t cause a burn or any other injury.
+If an adult, child, pet, or any other sentient touches it while in contact with the ground, they will be shocked but not otherwise harmed.
 Birds that perch on the wire won’t be shocked.
 Still, it’s a good idea to post warning signs on electric fencing to help unknowing visitors avoid accidental contact.

 Electric fence installation is a simple and straightforward DIY project.
 The most important consideration during the design phase is the types of animals you want to repel, as that will determine the required number of fence strands, spacing requirements, and charger strength.
 Kits are available for small projects such as flower beds and small to mid-size vegetable gardens.
 For larger projects, it may be necessary to purchase the components separately.
 Materials will cost about $250 or less, and should last a decade or more.